 All tumors occur when cell division goes awry.
 Instead of the cell's natural defense mechanism terminating the rogue cell, the abnormal cell is allowed to replicate.
 Multiple replications cause a tumor to form.
 The rate of tumor growth depends on the type of cell and its access to nutrients.

 Tumors can occur in all tissue types, but fish are more prone to developing tumors in their skin and reproductive organs.
 There are also viruses such as Iridovirus that can present abnormal growths similarly to tumors that need to be considered.
 Iridovirus causes lymphocystis lesions, which occur as a white cutaneous mass on the fins of fish.

 Examples of Types of Tumors in Pet Fish

 Neurofibromas are most commonly associated with goldfish.
 These nerve sheath tumors cause localized skin and fin lumps that can grow very large, fall off, and then regrow.

 They are benign tumors and do not cause the fish any distress other than temporary hydrodynamic resistance, increasing their drag while swimming.
-These tumors penetrate deeply into the skin tissues and can have extensive vascularization, impacting on blood flow.
-Surgical removal under anesthesia is often curative.
+These tumors penetrate deeply into the skin tissues and can have extensive vascularization, impacting blood flow.
+Surgical removal under anesthesia is often curative, especially when they are on the fins.
 Treatment with medications is not recommended due to limited success.